Published on

 Pippa Shawley 05:44

 And you've talked like about federal work there.
-Danielle, John, could you talk about the state?
+Danielle, Jon, could you talk about the state?
 Because I think that's quite interesting with the US that you've got this state at this state level versus federal level.

 Jon Smieja 05:55